 In many years of solo travel I have used different types of travel insurance.
 As a student the thing I mostly worried about was trip and flight cancellation.
 Then over the years my travel style changed.
 I started travelling overseas, being more active in the outdoors and do adventure activities.

-While travelling to remote destinations and being far away from home I became aware of one thing: Travel insurance is an important part of any overseas trips.
+While travelling to remote destinations and being far away from home I became aware of one thing: Travel insurance is important when you travel.

 And all those “what if questions” looming over my head brought me to this conclusion: